Landscape led Vision

 Introduction

 New places are defined as large scale new or regenerated communities, usually requiring a new urban structure to be formed.
-This includes the pattern or arrangement of development blocks, the streets, buildings, open spaces and landscapes which make up urban areas.
-It is the interrelationship between these elements, rather than their particular characteristics, that bond together and make a place.
+This includes the pattern or arrangement of landscapes, open spaces, development blocks, the streets and buildings, which make up urban areas.
+It is the interrelationship between these elements, not just their particular characteristics that bond together and make a place.

-The urban structure is important as it lays the foundation for the detailed design that follows.
+The urban structure should be designed around a landscape-led strategy in order to deliver a positive and coherent identity and lay the foundation for the detailed design that follows.
 When successful it provides a coherent framework which forms the basis of the design of individual elements bringing them together to create coherent, characterful and unique places.

 Urban structure characteristics